List of WKRP in Cincinnati episodes: Season 4 (1981–82)

-Special (1980)
+Specials (1980)

+Two different special presentations of WKRP were produced in 1980.

+U.S Treasury Department Savings Bond advertisement

-This 11-minute special, a production of the U.S. Treasury Department, uses the second season version of the opening credits (crediting only Gary Sandy and Gordon Jump, but also showing clips of the rest of the cast) but is not a full episode of the series, nor was it televised.
+An 11-minute special, a production of the U.S. Treasury Department, uses the second season version of the opening credits (crediting only Gary Sandy and Gordon Jump, but also showing clips of the rest of the cast) but is not a full episode of the series, nor was it televised.
 It contains no laugh track and is part of a long-running series from the Treasury in which sitcoms were adapted into commercials for Savings Bonds.
 For reasons unknown, Universal City Studios claimed copyright on the film despite no involvement with the series (and, as a work for hire for the U.S. government, its copyright eligibility is questionable in and of itself).